-If you want to get better at something, you need learn all about it – and that’s exactly what I plan to do.
-For the next two months, I plan on reading as many books as possible about the topic of decluttering, downsizing, and minimalism, in order to better prepare myself to get the job done when it’s time to move into our very own Tiny House.
-To see the full lists of books I plan to read in 2018, click here!
+If you want to get better at something, you need learn all about it; and that’s exactly what I plan to do.
+For the next two months, I plan on reading as many books as possible about the topic of decluttering, downsizing, and minimalism.
+Clear the Clutter, Find Happiness seemed like a great book to get started on this journey.

-After I put a few holds down, I went to browse through the books that still remained on the shelves in the Home Organization section of Moncton Public Library.
+Every time I visit the Public Library, I browse through the books in the Home Organization section.
 Among all the choices I had, I decided to go with the following three books:

 - Clear the Clutter, Find Happiness by Donna Smallin